Robert E. Spangler

 Managing Director, Texas

-Mr. Boles is a Managing Director in the Dallas Municipal Finance office of RBC Capital Markets.
-He is also Head of the Texas Municipal Finance Group and manages the operations of our Dallas, Houston and San Antonio Municipal Finance offices.
+Mr. Boles is a Managing Director in the Dallas Municipal Finance office of RBCCM.
+He is a Regional Manager, overseeing the operations of our Dallas, Houston, San Antonio, and Denver Municipal Finance offices.
+He is also a member of the Firm’s Operating Committee.

-Mr. Boles has been with RBCCM since 1991 and has been involved in over $75.0 billion in financings in that period for a variety of issuers.
-In those 25 years, Mr. Boles has served as the investment banker or financial advisor to virtually every type of tax-exempt issuer, including school districts, counties, cities, public and private universities, community colleges, state agencies, healthcare providers and special districts.
+Mr. Boles has been with RBCCM since 1991 and has been involved in financings during that period for a variety of issuers.
+In those 27 years, Mr. Boles has served as an investment banker or financial advisor to virtually every type of tax-exempt issuer, including school districts, counties, cities, public and private universities, community colleges, state agencies, healthcare providers and special districts.
 Mr. Boles’ experience has included all aspects of refunding and new money transactions in both long and short term modes, including virtually all types of security structures, as well as certain derivative instruments.
-As a manager, he is responsible for the formation and implementation of strategic initiatives of the firm’s Municipal Finance Group in Texas, one of the nation’s top issuers of municipal debt.
+As a manager, he is responsible for the formation and implementation of strategic initiatives for the firm’s Municipal Finance Group in Texas and Colorado.

 Managing Director, Ohio